robegamesios/ADA-Electron/README.md

 # ADA-Electron
   Overview
   Local real‑time voice assistant with camera, chat widget, and a document reader (EPUB/PDF/TXT/DOCX).
 Uses local STT/TTS (Moonshine + Kokoro) and OpenAI or Gemini for LLM.
-Embeddings/ChromaDB have been removed; the library uses a fast keyword search by default.

   Highlights

   - Conversational Assistant: Voice or text chat with a responsive avatar.
-  - Ask Your Documents: Import EPUB/PDF/DOCX/TXT and ask questions about them.
-  - Read Aloud: Natural text‑to‑speech with on‑screen captions.
+  - Perform web search: e.g. ask about the weather, directions, latest news.
-  - Smart Resume: Remembers where you left off in a document.
+  - Conversation history: Restore old conversations and continue where you left of.
-  - Clean UI: Distraction‑free chat and document views.
+  - Vision queries: Turn on the camera and ask what the avatar sees.
+  - Book Reader: Import EPUB/PDF/DOCX/TXT, listen with natural captions, search quickly, and resume exactly where you left off.
+  - Ask about your documents: e.g. summarize a chapter in the book.

   Powered By